aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/multisig_account.md

 ## Function `create_with_existing_account`

-Creates a new multisig account on top of an existing account.

-This offers a migration path for an existing account with a multi-ed25519 auth key (native multisig account).
-In order to ensure a malicious module cannot obtain backdoor control over an existing account, a signed message with a valid signature from the account's auth key is required.

-Note that this does not revoke auth key-based control over the account.
-Owners should separately rotate the auth key after they are fully migrated to the new multisig account.
-Alternatively, they can call create_with_existing_account_and_revoke_auth_key instead.
+Creates a new multisig account on top of an existing account.<br/><br/> This offers a migration path for an existing account with a multi&#45;ed25519 auth key (native multisig account).<br/> In order to ensure a malicious module cannot obtain backdoor control over an existing account, a signed message<br/> with a valid signature from the account&apos;s auth key is required.<br/><br/> Note that this does not revoke auth key&#45;based control over the account.
+Owners should separately rotate the auth<br/> key after they are fully migrated to the new multisig account.
+Alternatively, they can call<br/> create_with_existing_account_and_revoke_auth_key instead.

 <pre><code>public entry fun create_with_existing_account(multisig_address: address, owners: vector&lt;address&gt;, num_signatures_required: u64, account_scheme: u8, account_public_key: vector&lt;u8&gt;, create_multisig_account_signed_message: vector&lt;u8&gt;, metadata_keys: vector&lt;string::String&gt;, metadata_values: vector&lt;vector&lt;u8&gt;&gt;)<br/></code></pre>